Click here to view our staff structure.

-As Kenya Program Director, Robert directly supervises the team leads, works with the board, and provides the day-to-day leadership for all programs and financial controls in Lwala.
-He has been in this role since 2010 and has overseen rapid program growth during his tenure.
+As Hospital and Operations Director, Robert is responsible for providing overall leadership and strategic management of clinical care services, operations, and human resources in Kenya in order to ensure the provision and effective delivery of quality services.
+He has been with Lwala since 2010 and has overseen rapid program growth during his tenure.
 Robert has more than 20 years of healthcare management experience.
-His previous positions at Kijabe Hospiltal included Resource Director, Clinical Support Services Director, and Community Health Coordinator.
+His previous positions at Kijabe Hospital included Resource Director, Clinical Support Services Director, and Community Health Coordinator.
 He also served as the Director of the AIDS Division at AIC Health Ministries.

 Vincent Okoth – Monitoring and Evaluation Officer

 Vincent ensures that all grant-specific data as well as department and organizational data is accurately and efficiently collected and analyzed.
 In addition, he develops and utilizes monitoring and evaluation (M&E) tools for the organization’s grants and programs, and educates staff on M&E tools.
 Vincent previously worked with the Nyanza Reproductive Health Society as a Data Officer and as a Data and Information Officer with the Elizabeth Glaser Pediatric AIDS Foundation.

 As Community Health Nurse Supervisor, Meshack coordinates all public health programming, including programs in maternal health, family planning, WASH, and Youth Peer Providers.
 Meshack oversees all community health staff, including community health nurses and Community Health Workers.
 In addition, he coordinates scheduling, training, materials and resources for all community health-related activities.